 - June 7, 2016: Rob Goldstone sends Donald Jr. a follow-up email: “Emin asked that I schedule a meeting with you and the Russian government attorney who is flying over from Moscow this Thursday.
 I believe you are aware of the meeting — and so wondered if 3pm or later on Thursday works for you?
 I assume it would be at your office.”
 Confirming the date and time, Donald Jr. says that then-campaign chairman Paul Manafort and Jared Kushner will also attend.
 The following day, they move the meeting to 4pm because the “Russian attorney is in court until 3….”
 [Added July 11, 2017]

-- Also on June 7, 2016: After winning the New Jersey primary as the Republican Party’s presumptive nominee for president, Trump includes this line in his victory speech: “I am going to give a major speech on probably Monday of next week [June 13] and we’re going to be discussing all of the things that have taken place with the Clintons….
+- Also on June 7, 2016: After winning the New Jersey primary as the Republican Party’s presumptive nominee for president, Trump includes these lines in his victory speech: “I am going to give a major speech on probably Monday of next week [June 13] and we’re going to be discussing all of the things that have taken place with the Clintons….
 Hillary Clinton turned the State Department into her private hedge fund — the Russians, the Saudis, the Chinese — all gave money to Bill and Hillary and got favorable treatment in return.
 It’s a sad day in America when foreign governments with deep pockets have more influence in our own country than our great citizens.”
 [Revised Aug.
 21, 2017]

 - June 9, 2016: Natalia Veselnitskaya, the “Russian government attorney” referenced in Goldstone’s earlier emails to Donald Trump Jr., meets at Trump Tower with Don Jr., Paul Manafort and Jared Kushner.
 Veselnitskaya was formerly married to a former deputy transportation minister of the Moscow region.
 Her clients include state-owned businesses and a senior government official’s son, whose company is under investigation in the United States at the time.
 According to Reuters, from 2005 to 2013, Veselnitskaya represented successfully the Russian FSB’s interests in a legal dispute over ownership of an upscale property in northwest Moscow.
 The FSB is the successor to the Soviet-era KGB that Vladimir Putin headed before he became Russian president.
 Veselnitskaya is also one of the principal players in Russia’s ongoing efforts to eliminate US sanctions that the Magnitsky Act imposes.